Stepland/memon/docs/source/other-things.md

 }
 ```

-Neither `BSC` nor `ADV` define `resolution` in their timing info so the implicit default is used instead for both charts.
+Neither charts nor the root timing object define `resolution`, so the default value (`240` as specified in the schema) is used instead.

-`BSC` defines no chart-specific `offset` so it uses the value `0.84` from the timing object at the root of the file instead.
+The timing object in `BSC` does not define `offset` so it uses the value `0.84` from the timing object at the root of the file instead.

 `ADV` defines its own `offset` so it gets used instead of all the others